-You're a seabird scientist that has noticed that Northern gannets are currently doing INVESTIGATION:
+INVESTIGATION: You're a seabird scientist that has noticed that Northern gannets are currently doing better than Black-legged kittiwakes.
+Why might this be?

 Look at the table below comparing gannets and kittiwakes then answer the questions below.
 Answers on next page.